andlo/mycroft-skills-list-gitbook/skills/mycroft-relaxingsounds.kadams1463.md

 ### _mycroft-relaxingsounds.kadams1463_
 ## Description:
 Play various sounds on a loop through Mycroft.
 The sounds help with sleep, relaxing, or meditating.
-Here is a list of sounds:
+Here is a list of sounds

 White Noise
 Waves